tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 ##### Fusing Ops

-With the `tf.xla.xperimental_compile` feature, TensorFlow can fuse smaller ops to form bigger kernels leading to significant performance gains.
+With the `tf.xla.experimental_compile` feature, TensorFlow can fuse smaller ops to form bigger kernels leading to significant performance gains.
 More details are discussed in the Enable XLA section below.